 Whether you store, drive, showcase or even all three, it seems to bring out the devil in some classic devotee circles.
 Enthusiast and classic owner, Neil Rote is firmly in the maintaining and driving enclosure.

-Self confessed classic car aficionado, Rote, has tail-gated his passion since infancy, owning many classic cars and motorcycles.
-Now, in his late fifties has some rather nifty choices in his busy time-honoured shed.
+Confessed classic car aficionado, Rote, has tail-gated his passion since infancy, owning many classic cars and motorcycles.
+Now, in his late fifties has some rather nifty choices of transport in his busy time-honoured shed.